 Progress

-Recent Progress: No Change
+Recent Progress: Decrease

-In 2019, local education agencies —55% of the total (when combined with a small subset of 2017 data)—responded to a Chesapeake Bay Program survey that measured the extent of Meaningful Watershed Educational Experiences (MWEEs) among schools:
+The Environmental Literacy Indicator Tool (ELIT) (which also measures the degree of environmental literacy preparedness among school districts across the watershed) was distributed in 2015, 2017, 2019 and 2022.
+In 2022, local education agencies (LEAs)—37% of the total—responded to a Chesapeake Bay Program survey that measured the extent of Meaningful Watershed Educational Experiences (MWEEs) among schools:

-While about 45% of the total local education agencies in the Chesapeake Bay watershed did not respond to the ELIT, those districts that did respond represent 63% of the watershed’s public elementary, middle and high school students that reside inside the watershed.
-Maryland (home to 24 school districts serving 898,000 students in the watershed) and the District of Columbia (home to one school district serving 66,000 students in the watershed) saw 100% response rates.
-Delaware (home to eight school districts serving 43,500 students in the watershed) saw an 88% response rate.
-Virginia (home to 94 school districts serving 1.1 million students in the watershed) saw an 84% response rate.
-Pennsylvania (home to 193 school districts serving 555,000 students in the watershed) saw a 34% response rate.
-West Virginia (home to eight school districts serving 41,000 students in the watershed) saw a 50% response rate.
+While about 63% of the total local education agencies did not respond to the ELIT, those districts that did respond represent 67% of public elementary, middle and high school students that reside inside the region.
+The District of Columbia (home to one school district serving 44,000 students) saw an overall 100% response rate.
+Maryland (home to 24 school districts serving 858,500 students) saw a 92% response rate.
+Delaware (home to 16 school districts serving 112,000 students) saw an 81% response rate.
+Virginia (home to 137 school districts serving 1.2 million students) saw a 69% response rate.
+Pennsylvania (home to 499 school districts serving 1.5 million students) saw a 24% response rate.
+West Virginia (home to eight school districts serving 39,800 students in the watershed) saw a 37% response rate.
+The full 2022 ELIT survey results are available for download.

 Local education agencies and state departments of education play critical roles in supporting, developing and implementing in-school environmental literacy programs.
 The Chesapeake Bay Program's Education Workgroup connects natural resource agencies, nongovernmental organizations, businesses, colleges, and scientific and professional experts to help education agencies develop and deliver programs that impact environmental instruction in the classroom and the field.
-A concerted effort toward environmental literacy and education will form the foundation of an informed and active public that can understand and respond to complex environmental problems.
+A concerted effort toward environmental literacy and education will form the foundation of an informed and active population that can understand and respond to complex environmental problems.

 Learn About Factors Influencing Progress